 - feeling weak or unsteady

-If the chordoma starts in the bottom of the skull, symptoms may include:
+If the chordoma starts in the bottom of the skull (base of the skull), symptoms may include:

 - double vision